Staying in a vacation rental ‘off-site’ vs. ‘on-site’ at a Disney Resort: What happens to the ‘magic’?

 This is a good question!

 And there are lots of things to consider in answering it, so bear with me.
 I want to cover it completely and be totally fair about it, so in this post we’ll focus on the question of Disney “magic” at the resorts.
-Hopefully someday I’ll get around to sharing some additional information about staying on property vs. in our villas.
-There is lots to consider!
+Hopefully someday I’ll get around to sharing some additional information about staying on property vs. in our villas that I don’t cover here.
+There is lots to think about!

-There are some benefits to staying onsite at a Disney World Resort, along with some negatives, but even these aren’t clearly defined – each has its good and bad, and a lot of how you evaluate these things depends on how important they are to you.
+There are some benefits to staying onsite at a Disney World Resort, along with some negatives, but even these aren’t clearly defined – each has its good and bad, and a lot of how you evaluate these things depends simply on how important they are to you.
+There isn’t always a definitive answer.

 But first off, let’s address a very important point: Where does the magic come from?